Jack: "The Reverse-Nuremberg Defense". I like it, I like it a lot.

 - Disenchantment: When a pair of angry Dankmirian hillbillies are about to cook King Zog for being the king of Dreamland, who started a war over making Dankmire pay for a canal built on the hillbilly land, Zog tries to defend himself by saying "I was just giving orders!"

-- Rather ironically, the Reverse Nuremberg Defense had one partially successful use during the Nuremberg Trials.
+- Rather ironically, the Reverse Nuremberg Defense had one partially successful use during the actual Nuremberg Trials.
 Albert Speer, Minister of Armaments during the latter part of World War II, managed to shift blame for his commission of foreign slave labor by pinning it on his subordinate Fritz Sauckel.
-The judges were savvy enough to see through this and still gave Speer a twenty-year sentence, but were more lenient with Speer because of his public atonement, while Sauckel got the death penalty.
+The judges were savvy enough to see through this and still gave Speer a twenty-year sentence, but were more lenient with Speer because of his public atonement (he probably wasn't repentant, but he knew exactly what to say to keep the noose from his neck by correctly predicting the political pragmatism of the Cold War that was just starting), while Sauckel got the death penalty (not to say Sauckel was blameless, the forced labor program was only partially Speer's responsibility amidst a very wide economic portfolio and as the man directly in charge Sauckel was absolutely responsible for the slave labor).

 - Some past and present societies treat executioners as a lower class and draw them from minority populations.
 Examples include the burakumin from feudal Japan and Christians in modern Pakistan.